hyperstack-org/Implementation_tutorial/README.md

 + **Server** - integrated with a web server.
 In this model the web server compiles Ruby to JavaScript.
 There is tight coupling of the services of the web server and the client (Isomorphic Models and Operations).
 + **Serverless** - as a client-only library.
 In this model there needs to be an external build process to compile your code from Ruby to JavaScript.
 Hyperstack is imported from a CDN or as a Webpack module.

-The table below illustrates which of the Architectural Ingredients are available depending on the implementation:
+The table below illustrates which of the Architectural concepts are available depending on the implementation:

 |   	      |Components|Stores|Router|Isomorphic Models|Isomorphic Operations|Policies|
 |---	      |---	     |---	  |---	 |---           	  |---           	     |---     |